superscriptjs/ss-parser/README.md

 [![Code Climate](https://codeclimate.com/github/superscriptjs/ss-parser/badges/gpa.svg)](https://codeclimate.com/github/superscriptjs/ss-parser)

 # ss-parser

-SuperScript Parser is the interface for reading ss files and creating a internal representation for the superscript dialogue engine.
+SuperScript parser is the interface for reading `*.ss` files and creating a internal representation for the SuperScript dialogue engine.

 More information can be found at [superscriptjs.com](http://superscriptjs.com)

+# API

+* `loadDirectory(path, options, callback)`

+Takes a directory path and parses all the `*.ss` files in the directory, creating a JSON structure which is passed into callback as `callback(err, results)`.
+The `options` parameter is an object that can accept a factSystem for use in trigger and reply expansion, and a cache to skip previously parsed files in a directory.

+* `parseFile(fileName, factSystem, callback)`

+Like `loadDirectory`, but parses a single `*.ss` file.

+* `parseContents(file, factSystem, callback)`

+Like `parseFile`, but parses a string (i.e. the contents of a single file).